ic-768/next-blogs/README.md

 ## NextBlogs

+Add a .env.local file at the root of the project and add `AUTH_SECRET=some_random_string` for the auth system to work properly.

-Run it just like any other create-next-app:
+Then you just run it like any other create-next-app:

 ```bash
 npm i && npm run dev